-- The visual identity did not correspond to the breakthrough and avant-garde spirit that we tried to communicate.
+- The visual identity did not correspond with the spirit of the studio.

-In order to continue giving a thorough and personalized service we would require to have a suitably standardized and guided process so that the timings could be shortened even more and thus make the profits grow.
+In order to continue giving a thorough and personalised service we would require to have a suitably standardised and guided process so that the timeline of the projects could be shortened even more.

-- Payment mechanisms, a series of economic penalties and discount incentives would be implemented in order to prevent the project from being delayed and consequently lose profitability.
+- Economic penalties and discount incentives would be implemented to prevent the project from being delayed.

 A Neoteric Branding Studio

 The Neoterics were a series of poets who lived during the Hellenistic period (323-31 BC).
 They departed from classic Homeric epic poetry, which was the accepted style at the time.
 Because of this, the word “neoteric” has been used as a synonym of new or fresh that goes against what is established or that questions paradigmatic concepts.

 The Design Solution

 In the style of the original SDA monogram, a series of icons are created that together with the backgrounds, are inspired by the flags and the coats of arms of Uruguay and the Swiss cantons, as well as other influential symbolism from each of the cultures.